 couple hours exploring all the nooks and crannies here, and if migrants are

 numerous half a day might not be enough.
-Since the habitat is fairly dry,
+Because the habitat is fairly dry,

 mosquitoes are generally not too bothersome (but don't leave the repellant in

 the car!).
-Ticks, on the other hand, can be numerous along the grassy trail
+Some years ticks can be numerous along the grassy trail

 edges, so check your legs frequently.
 This is also a popular dog-walking area,

-so expect to make a few canine acquaintances.
+so expect to make a few canine acquaintances during your visit.

 An old railroad bed, now owned by the town and named the Old Colony Nature Pathway (hereafter, simply the "Pathway"), traverses the entire ridge longitudinally and provides easy access.
 Several smaller trails branch off from the Pathway.
-The best access point, and the only at which parking is available, is from Snail Road, the first left turn off Route 6 after you enter Provincetown.
+The best access point, and the only at which parking is available, is from Snail Road, the first left turn off Route 6 after you enter Provincetown (about three-quarters of a mile past the end of Pilgrim Lake).
 The Pathway intersects Snail Road a hundred yards or so south of Route 6 (look for the signs; Fig. 2).
 Park on either side of the road; there is room for several cars, but note that parking is limited to the designated areas.